Instructions Reference

 xsl:fork Executes Sequentially

-Although xsl:fork is conceptually a parallel construct (splitting the stream to multiple consumers), in PhoenixmlDb the branches execute sequentially, not in parallel.
+xsl:fork is conceptually a parallel construct: it splits the stream to multiple consumers.
+In PhoenixmlDb, though, the branches execute sequentially, not in parallel.
 Each branch processes the stream independently, but one at a time.
-The output of all branches is concatenated in document order.
+The processor concatenates the output of all branches in document order.

-This means xsl:fork is functionally correct — it produces the right output — but does not provide a parallelism performance benefit.
-It remains useful for structuring streaming stylesheets where multiple independent consuming operations are needed on the same streamed input.
+This means xsl:fork is functionally correct — it produces the right output — but it does not provide a parallelism performance benefit.
+It remains useful for structuring streaming stylesheets that need multiple independent consuming operations on the same streamed input.

 #Other Restrictions